-In its long history, our cooperative has increased general rates only when absolutely necessary.
-Higher costs for fuel, labor and materials, as well as the extended inoperative state of the Comanche Unit 3 power plant from which we typically draw a significant portion of our distributed energy, have significantly increased what CORE currently pays to acquire and deliver reliable electricity to our members.
+The cooperative increases general rates only when absolutely necessary.
+This last year we have seen economic changes and inflation the likes of which we have not seen in 40 years, creating corresponding higher costs for fuel, labor and materials.
+Material shortages and supply-side shortages, interest rates, plus the extended inoperation of the Xceloperated Comanche Unit 3 power plant from which we typically draw a significant portion of our distributed energy, have significantly increased costs to acquire and deliver electricity to our members.
+You have now seen gasoline prices at historic highs, with \$5-per-gallon gas most of us would never have thought we would see.

-After thorough review of our cooperative's financial outlook and much discussion, my fellow board members and I approved changes to CORE's rates and regulations that, starting with September 2022 bills, will:
+After thorough review of our cooperative's financial outlook and much discussion, and with only two general rate increases in the past nine years, the board of directors had to approve changes to the rates and regulations that will, starting with September 2022 bills: